Artelia/NIMPHS/CONTRIBUTING.md

 * `maint/`: for maintenance tasks
 * `release/`: for new releases

-Use hyphens to seperate words in the branch title.
+Use hyphens to separate words in the branch title.
 Example: `feat/my-new-feature`

 ## Style checking